Privacy Policy — Smartensity

 CategoryRetention periodJustification

-Account data (email, Supabase ID)for the lifetime of the account + up to 3 years after deletion (for accountability and potential claims)Art.
+Account data (email, Supabase ID)for the lifetime of the account + 3 years after deletion (for accountability and potential claims)Art.
 118 of the Polish Civil Code — the general limitation period for claims.
-[UNCERTAIN — lawyer: period to be agreed; conservatively, shorter is better]

 Training profile (including injuries, pain flags)for the lifetime of the account; after account deletion — anonymized within 30 daysminimization of special-category data (Art.
 5(1)(c) and (e) GDPR)